Comprehensive Monthly Phu Quoc Weather Guides Based on OnBird’s Observations

 • Rainfall: unevenly distributed and scattered by area, heavy or small rain comes and passes suddenly and then the sun rises again.
 Overall not worrisome.

 • Phu Quoc sea water becomes warmer and cooler as it passes through July, the number of sunny days lasts until the end of June.
 It is an ideal period for experiences in the South of the island, at this time the West and North coasts of the island.
-(Rach Vem, Bai Sao Bien) becomes rough and turbid, so it is not ideal for fun.
+(Rach Vem, Bai Sao Bien, Drangon Beach) becomes rough and turbid, so it is not ideal for fun.
 In this time you can do snorkeling & diving without care about the rainfall.

 Private speedboat tour in Phu Quoc Island, Vietnam